 3. ENGLAND: The Downs and Weald route

-This long distance cycle route takes you from London to the historic city of Hastings.
+This long-distance cycle route takes you from London to the historic city of Hastings.
 It’s a pretty long distance at 263 km, but you don’t have to do it all!
-Starting in London, the route heads through the countryside down to the southern coast of the country, allowing you to see the great british countryside along the way.
-You could stop over in Brighton, a traditional english seaside town, for a couple of days as you follow the path.
+Starting in London, the route heads through the countryside down to the southern coast of the country, allowing you to see the great British countryside along the way.
+You could stop over in Brighton, a traditional English seaside town, for a couple of days as you follow the path.
 Don’t expect to find sun, but you have to try some traditional fish and chips, eat some rock sweets or have a walk down the pier.
-You can also play in the famous arcades, or take a ride on the ferris wheel overlooking the sea.
-Then, when your done, get back on your bike, and keep heading down the coast until you get to Hastings!
+You can also play in the famous arcades, or take a ride on the Ferris wheel overlooking the sea.
+Then, when you're done, get back on your bike, and keep heading down the coast until you get to Hastings!

 4. SPAIN: El Camino Santiago route

 You have probably heard of this famous route, that pilgrims usually follow on foot towards the Cathedral of Santiago de Compostela, but it has now been developed also for cycling.
 This means you can now cycle your way to the famous cathedral, enjoying the sights along the way!
-The route takes you through a varied landscape and many small spanish towns, and of course, you don’t have to do the entire route if you don’t want too: if you follow the Camino Francés it’s around 775 km long!
-It begins in France, in Saint-Jean-Pied-de-Port, going through cities such as Pamplona, Logrono, Burgos and Leon before reaching the cathedral in Spain.
-Checkout our hostels in France to help you plan your trip!
+The route takes you through a varied landscape and many small Spanish towns, and of course, you don’t have to do the entire route if you don’t want too: if you follow the Camino Francés it’s around 775 km long!
+It begins in France, in Saint-Jean-Pied-de-Port, going through cities such as Pamplona, Logrono, Burgos and Leon before reaching the cathedral in Santiago.
+Check out our hostels in France and the hostels in Spain to help you plan your trip!